ROVI-org/auto-soh/docs/estimator.rst

 which can include elements from the transient and ASOH.

-Retrieve the identities of each state variable using ``estimator.state_names`` or access the data current estimates for the transient and ASOH via the ``estimator.asoh`` and ``estimator.transient`` attributes.
+Retrieve the identities of each state variable using ``estimator.state_names`` or access the current estimates for the transient state and ASOH via the ``estimator.asoh`` and ``estimator.transient`` attributes.